AndersSchmidtHansen/TheStartupJigsaw/README.md

   It is always good to be smart, but determination seems to be the most important trait for a founder.
 (3)

-- Piece #4: If you are not tough, your co-founder needs to be
+- Piece #4: If you're not tough, your co-founder needs to be
+- Piece #14: Get a co-founder